fakey/Mindcloud/README.markdown

 #Mindcloud
 a simple multi-user blog site

-I am using this to learn PHP ,mySQL and git.
+I am using this to learn PHP, mySQL and git.